antonycc/libschemaorg/README.md

 # TODO

-* Generate source from OWL to Java gradle task
 * Build with Java 18 and Kotlin 1.7.x
 * Generate Java 8 compatible source and Java 8 compatible library
 * Run tests in Java 8